If you’re new to real estate and preparing to make an offer on a property, you might be wondering what mortgage is best for a first-time home buyer.

 Lastly, look beyond loan programs for first-timers.
 You may not need any special loan program, and it could actually be cheaper to stick to a traditional one instead.

-I don’t know of one bank or lender that specializes in financing for first-time home buyers.
+I don’t know of one bank or lender that specializes in financing for first-time home buyers, though there are companies that only cater to home buyers, such as Tomo.

-Ultimately, you’ll probably find the same loan programs no matter where you look, barring some of the unique offerings discussed in the prior section related to grants and state housing agencies.
+Ultimately, you’ll probably find a lot of the same loan programs no matter where you look, barring some of the unique offerings discussed in the prior section related to grants and state housing agencies.

 This means you’ll be able to get an FHA loan, USDA loan, or VA loan from most banks/lenders out there.
 The only difference might be the mortgage rates and/or lender fees.

-You should also be able to obtain a Fannie Mae HomeReady or Freddie Mac Home Possible loan from just about any lender, both of which require just three percent down when purchasing a home and come with other potential discounts.
+You should also be able to obtain a Fannie Mae HomeReady or Freddie Mac Home Possible loan from just about any lender.

 Alternatively, you can reach out to a HUD-approved housing counselor if you need one-on-one assistance or are uncertain of where to turn for financing.

-Ultimately, educating yourself on mortgages might be the best way to start your home buying journey.
+Ultimately, educating yourself on mortgages before reaching out to others might be the best way to start your home buying journey.
 Being knowledgeable means being financially empowered.

 Read more: What is a good price for a first-time home buyer?